fabuloussoftware/fabuloussoftware.github.io/README.md

 - Brand colors are defined in `_sass/_fabulous.scss`
 - Site settings in `_config.yml`
 - Navigation links can be modified in `_config.yml` under `header_pages`

-## Contact

-For questions about this website setup, contact James Ehly at contact@fabsoft.io